aplteam/MarkAPL/README.md

 [This is an example on the Wikipedia](https://www.wikiwand.com/en/Markdown#Example) comparing Markdown with HTML.

-With MarkAPL you can either use variables or files or any combination of the two to convert Markdown into HTML5.
+MarkAPL can convert APL variables holding Markdown as well as files holding Markdown.

 Note that the original design of Markdown has proven to be an excellent idea but too limited for widespread use.
 Therefore extensions were implemented.
 Over time two approaches have proven to be particularly successful: [Markdown Extra](https://michelf.ca/projects/php-markdown/extra/) and [PanDoc](http://pandoc.org/README.html).